GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 content; simultaneously, because users often associate animations with ads, they will ignore carousels that autoplay.

-Thus, it's a rare that autoplay is a good choice.
+Thus, it's rare that autoplay is a good choice.
 If content is important, not using autoplay will maximize its exposure; if carousel content is not important, then the use of autoplay will detract from more important content.
 In addition, autoplaying carousels can be difficult to read (and annoying, too).
 People read